kritzcreek/purescript-matrices/docs/Matrix.md

 width :: forall a.
 Matrix a -> Int
 ```

-Returns the width of a matrix
+Returns the width of a matrix.

 #### `repeat`